 When you sign up to the Swing Break Camp, we will ask you to register to a specific level.
 Please read the level descriptions carefully and pick the level that suits you best:

 You have been dancing for up to a year and you attend classes and night parties regularly.
 You are familiar with both rhythms and general mixing of patterns (six counts, eight counts, charlestons…), as well as the technique that comes with it.
 You should be able to both dance to faster songs in Charleston feeling and to medium-tempo songs in Lindy hop feeling.
 You can lead/follow clearly.

 You have been dancing between 2 – 3 years and you attend classes and dances regularly.
 Sometimes you improvise on the rhythm of the music and you can handle medium-fast music fairly well.
 You should be able to comfortably lead/follow swing-outs (also to higher tempos), tuck-turns, and transitions between Lindy hop and Charleston feeling.
 You want to improve your dance vocabulary by learning new steps and variations, but also want to improve your overall technique and improvisational skills to be able to express yourself better.
 The material in circulation on this level will be challenging from all aspects: rhythmically, technically and tempo wise.

-You have been dancing more than 2,5 years and you regularly attend classes and night parties, as well as international workshops and festivals.
+You have been dancing for years and you regularly attend classes and night parties, as well as international workshops and festivals.
 You are able to quickly master new steps and variations, because you already draw on a big repertoire of figures and variations, but you are always up for new challenges.
 You have no problems improvising and handling really fast music.
 You already understand that the quality of movement is more important than a large number of figures.
 You can dance fluently to slow and faster music without throwing off your partner while maintaining your balance and your timing.